 Another popular webbing type is Flat Nylon.
 It is a great choice for heavy duty backpacks due to its high strength and excellent abrasion resistance.
 Minimum breaking strength for Flat Nylon is 1400 pounds (with a maximum recommended working load of 460 pounds), and is becomming popular for use on bags and backpacks of all kinds.

 When the repair calls for re-stitching, a sewing awl is your best bet if you do not have a sewing machine.
 It only weighs 3.14 oz.--making it ideal for repairing your backpack in the field.
 The Speedy Stitcher Sewing Awl has been a part of many homes around the world since 1909.
 It can be used to sew any heavy material you need.
 Each Speedy Stitcher is Made in the USA and comes with approximately 85 feet of high tensile waxed thread (colored tan/beige) and custom made diamond point needles.
 Sews a perfect lock stitch every time and as everyone knows, a stitch in time saves nine!

-How to use: When cutting webbing for a replacement strap, you can seal the end (to prevent loose threads) by holding a lighter under the webbing and using a gentle back and forth motion.
-Here at Strapworks we can cut the webbing to your desired length or lengths so you don't have to worry about sealing the ends.
-The Speedy Stitcher sewing awl does come with instructions and with a a little practice, it doesn't take long to get the hang of it.
-We recommend ordering a free sample of webbing (about 6 in. in length) or using an old piece of material to try and get the hang of using the sewing awl.
-Pictured below you will see what the sewing awl consists of.
+When cutting webbing for a replacement strap, you can seal the end (to prevent loose threads) by holding a lighter under the webbing and using a gentle back and forth motion.
+The Speedy Stitcher sewing awl comes with instructions and with a little practice, it doesn't take long to get the hang of it.
+It is recommended that you order a sample of webbing for practice (webbing distributors will often give out free samples), or use an old piece of material you have on hand.